yuchenlichuck/yuchenlichuck.github.io/content/authors/admin/_index.md

       institution: King Abdullah University of Science and Technology
       year: 2022
     - course: BSc in Computer Science and Technology
-      institution: Massachusetts Institute of Technology
+      institution: Southern University of Science and Technology
       year: 2021

 # Social/Academic Networking